 This shift is not merely technical; it is ontological.
 It changes the nature of what a "business process" is.
 In the previous era, a process was a sequence of human actions assisted by compute.
 In the emerging era, a process is a computed outcome governed by human intent.

 The "Autonomous-First" philosophy of Flockrush Grid suggests a system that operates beneath the surface, at the API and logic layer, bypassing the skeuomorphic "screen reading" of traditional Robotic Process Automation (RPA).
-Flockrush Grid is truly a "self-healing swarm," it is not a faster human; it is a fundamentally different species of intelligence.
+The Grid is not a faster human; it is a fundamentally different species of intelligence.

 |---|---|---|